What is Regression Testing – Software Testing Best Practices

 The pros and cons of manual regression testing also come down to human engagement.

 On the one hand, people can, for instance, go off the beaten path and do a random test if they see something a tool wouldn’t notice.
 On the other, they feel exhaustion, which impacts their performance and extends the time to completion.
 Hence, that isn’t the case for an automatic tool, which is ready to work 24/7.

 As we near the end of this post, we’d like to leave you with some takeaways as to how you yourself can plan software regression testing.

-Here is something we like to think of as the 101 of any effective regression testing:
+Here is something we like to think of like the 101 of any effective regression testing:

 - Do not add any new code during the test.

 - The database you are using for regression tests should be isolated; no changes should be applied during the testing process.

 - Discuss and establish a regression testing schedule that works for you – think of the criteria that determine when tests will need to be made (these can be set cyclically, for example, once a week, or after a specific type of event such as adding a new feature).

 - Track all regression tests results (either in a management tool or your regression tool’s analytics dashboard).

 All of these points can be universally applied, regardless of the type of software you and your team have taken on to build.